biemster/rpi4_alpine_netboot/README.md

 which overlay tarball this specific Pi should boot, and don't forget to place that tarball in the `http` folder.

-## Step 6: Add additional kernel modules to the initramfs
+## Step 6: (Optional / Advanced) Add additional kernel modules to the initramfs
 Undoubtedly you'll need additional kernel modules when you progress setting up your Pi.
 Those need to be added to the `initramfs`, in the `create_tftp_http_dirs.sh` script's `MODULES_INITRAMFS` variable, like this (SPI modules are taken as example):
 ```